check_setup

 object or string.
 If an object of classshapr

-is provided, or string with a path to where intermediate results are stored, then the function will use the previous object to continue the computation.
+is provided, or a string with a path to where intermediate results are stored, then the function will use the previous object to continue the computation.
 This is useful if the computation is interrupted or you want higher accuracy than already obtained, and therefore want to continue the iterative estimation.
 See the general usage vignette for examples.- asymmetric

 FALSE